Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

-Every trip is labeled in terms of difficulty, easy, medium, medium/hard or hard.
+Every trip is labeled in terms of its difficulty; easy, medium, medium/hard or hard.

 Read and acknowledge the difficulty label on the tour that you book.

 Below are few add-on options and descriptions.
-While booking your service, after you choose the tour and travel dates, you will be given the option to add the add-ons listed below.
+While booking your service, after you choose the tour and travel dates, you will be given the opportunity to add the add-ons listed below.

 In each tour, there are some add-ons available to make your visit even more enjoyable.